Medical Negligence Inquests

 If your loved one’s death occurred as a result of suspected poor medical treatment, our legal teams may well be able to help you with the Inquest process.

-Minton Morrill’s team specialises in Inquests involving medical negligence and we have extensive experience pursuing compensation claims following Inquests.
+Minton Morrill’s team specialises in Inquests involving medical negligence and we have extensive experience pursuing fatal medical negligence compensation claims following Inquests.

-Our Fatal Claim solicitors are vastly experienced in these sensitive claims.
+Our medical inquest solicitors are vastly experienced in these sensitive claims.
 Guy Pomphrey, for example, worked extensively on another high profile Fatal Claim stemming from the death of Mrs Frances Cappuccini at Pembury Hospital in 2012.
-This case involved an Inquest, criminal investigation and trial for both gross negligence manslaughter (against Mrs Cappuccini’s treating doctors) and corporate manslaughter (against the Hospital Trust) as well as a successful civil Fatal claim for compensation.
+This case involved an Inquest, criminal investigation and trial for both gross negligence manslaughter (against Mrs Cappuccini’s treating doctors) and corporate manslaughter (against the Hospital Trust) as well as a successful civil claim for compensation.
 Guy’s blogs on this case can be accessed here.

 Our team of lawyers have a track record of securing the maximum level of compensation for families and dependents stemming from a loved one’s death.